 In boxing, as in other avenues of life, it is possible to be too good for your own good.
 Sugar Ray Robinson is regarded by many as the greatest boxer of all time, but on at least one occasion, his immense talent proved a liability.

-A boxer less talented than Robinson might have satisfied himself with being more methodical, pacing himself, but Robinson, ever the artist and showman, couldn’t do that.
+A boxer less talented might have satisfied himself with being more methodical, pacing himself, but Sugar Ray, ever the artist and showman, couldn’t do that.
 Instead of simply piling up the points, he won rounds with a flourish, dancing in and scoring with sharp combinations.
 Instead of taking his time and conserving his energy, he set a pace that made his advantages in skill and quickness more pronounced.

 That was it.
-The challenger couldn’t continue and Maxim retained his title.
-It would be the only time in over 200 professional fights that Sugar Ray would lose inside the distance.
-They later weighed Robinson and discovered he had been drained of 16 pounds during the fight; Maxim had lost ten.
+The challenger could barely stand, let alone continue the fight and Maxim retained his title.
+It would be the only time in over two hundred professional contests that Sugar Ray would lose inside the distance.
+They later weighed Robinson and discovered he had been drained of sixteen pounds during the fight; Maxim had lost ten.

 In his dressing room immediately after, Robinson was delirious.
 His trainers forced him under a cold shower, an action that may have saved his life, and the spent fighter, babbling incoherently, ended up pulling several people into the shower with him.
 “I’m not crazy,” he shouted.
 “I’m not crazy!
 You may think I am, but God beat me tonight!”

-Of course God didn’t beat Robinson that incredibly hot night in New York City.
+Of course God did not beat Robinson that incredibly hot night in New York City.
 But one could reasonably say that, in fact, the great Sugar Ray’s God-given talent did.

 – Michael Carbert